A General Theory of the Stochastic Linear Bandit and Its Applications: ROFUL Algorithm

 The above notion requires the ROFUL algorithm to avoid paying the price of pure optimism (as OFUL does).
-Specifically, OFUL enforces the inequality
+Specifically, OFUL ensures that the inequality

-to hold almost surely since for OFUL (as we will see in \cref{sec:examples}) the worth function is $\Worth_t(\ChosenArm_t)=\UpperConf_t(\ChosenArm_t)$.
+holds almost surely since for OFUL (as we will see in \cref{sec:examples}) the worth function is $\Worth_t(\ChosenArm_t)=\UpperConf_t(\ChosenArm_t)$.
 However, the analysis of ROFUL shows that all we need is that the inequality holds in expectation and up to a constant $\OptProb$.
-In \cref{sec:sg}, we will leverage the above intuition and introduce our Sieved-Greedy (SG) algorithm that selects actions more greedily than OFUL while maintaining OFUL's regret guarantees up to a constant.
-The core idea behind SG is to use data to stay as close as possible to the greedy policy while ensuring the selected action $\ChosenArm_t$ satisfies the optimism in expectation condition.
+In \cref{sec:sg}, we will leverage the above intuition and introduce our sieved greedy (SG) algorithm that selects actions more greedily than OFUL while maintaining OFUL's regret guarantees up to a constant.
+The core idea behind SG is to use data to stay as close as possible to the greedy policy while ensuring that the selected action $\ChosenArm_t$ satisfies the optimism-in-expectation condition.

-Next, we show that gain rate of ROFUL can be controlled by $\OptProb$, when the worth functions are reasonable and optimistic in expectation with parameter $\OptProb$. \begin{thm}[Gain rate of ROFUL] Assume that $\Worth_t(\cdot)$ is reasonable and optimistic in expectation (with parameter $\OptProb$).
-Also assume that \cref{as:boundedness} holds with constant $\Deviation$, then we have
+Next, we show that the gain rate of ROFUL can be controlled by $\OptProb$, when the worth functions are reasonable and optimistic in expectation with parameter $\OptProb$. \begin{thm}[Gain rate of ROFUL] Assume that $\Worth_t(\cdot)$ is reasonable and optimistic in expectation (with parameter $\OptProb$).
+Also assume that \cref{as:boundedness} holds with constant $\Deviation$; then we have

 \end{thm} Before proving \cref{thm:roful-gain-rate}, we state our main regret bound for ROFUL which is a corollary of \cref{thm:general-regret}, \cref{rem:prob-ind-bound}, and \cref{thm:roful-gain-rate}. \begin{cor}[Regret of ROFUL] If one defines an uncertainty structure by